TR-1000/GameScraper/README.md

 # What This App Does and Why I Built It:
 GameScraper is a web application that scrapes the web for video game news and deals.

-When I first started learning Python and was looking for something to apply it to I had a hard time finding something that interested me and after a while, I stopped coding.
+When I first started learning Python and was looking for something to apply it to I had a hard time finding something that interested me.
 Then as I was installing some addons on Kodi I noticed there was quite a lot of Python involved!
 And I also saw the Beautiful Soup logo.
-So then it dawned on me that maybe Beautiful Soup was used to scrape information about the various movies and television shows.
-I like to know the day, month, and year a movie came out or an episode of a show first aired.
-I really do enjoy data.
-And I also love videogames.
-So for my capstone project I wanted to combined all of those things in a web app.
+So then it dawned on me that maybe Beautiful Soup was used to scrape information about the various movies and television shows and that inspired me to learn about web scraping.
+So for my capstone project I wanted to combine my interest in data collection and my love for videogames into a web application.

 At this time GameScraper collects data from PC Gamer, Steam, The Verge, and Techspot to aggregate the latest news and deals.
 The search function collects data from Gamespot and the RAWG API.
 It used to also utilized the Bing Web Search API but only during my 2-week trial.